aleozlx/zutils/README.md

   * Rely on testing to achieve sustainability.
 * Lazy backend import to accelerate launch time.
 * Source code is written in a way that won't make pylint scream.
-* Big fan on open source community.
-To hell with proprietary b.s.

 ## Usage